ministryofjustice/hmpps-kotlin-lib/SubjectAccessRequestEndpoint.md

 ## What is provided?

 If you implement one of the three subject access request interfaces then a `/subject-access-request` endpoint will be automatically created and call your service.
-The endpoint will be protected by a `SAR_DATA_ACCESS` role.
+The endpoint will be protected by a `SAR_DATA_ACCESS` role and an additional role can be added if required.

 If you do not implement the service then no endpoint will be created.

 ## What can I customize?

-There are three options:
+In terms of service implementations there are options:

 1. For applications that *only* store prisoner information implement `HmppsPrisonSubjectAccessRequestService`.
 If the subject access request endpoint is called with a prison number then your service will be called.